MI-BioLab/continual-learning-regions/docker/README.md

 --name *container_name* \
 *image_name*
 ```
 where `-v /mnt/e/USyd:/data` and `-v /home/matteo:/wsl` specifies folders you want to mount inside docker.
 So `/mnt/e/USyd` is mapped as `/data` inside docker and `/home/matteo` as `/wsl`.
-You need to change them in order to read data from your folders outside docker.
+You need to change them in order to read data from your folders outside docker (which contain the data).
 For the others, please refer to docker documentation.

 The command will create a docker container named \*container_name\*.